danbradham/colorizer/README.md

 colorizer.ui.show()
 ```

-Named colors that were chosen to be cohesive with the default Maya color theme.
+Available named colors, chosen to be cohesive with the default Maya color theme:

 - red
 - peach